jon-jacky/Piety/directories.md

      We may add directories for other platforms in the future.

-- **vt_terminal**: modules for running Piety terminal applications on a VT-100 compatible terminal.
-We may add directories for other terminals in the future.
+- **vt_terminal**: modules for running Piety terminal applications on a VT-100 compatible terminal or terminal emulator program (for example *xterm*).
+We may add directories for other terminal types in the future.

 Each directory contains a *README* file with more information.
 Another page explains the [rationale](doc/structure.md) for this organization.